imdeepmind/imdeepmind.github.io/src/pages/index.md

 ## Hey there

-I'm Abhishek Chatterjee a **Senior Software Engineer I @ SurveyMonkey** with **over 6 years** of experience working as a Software Engineer.
-My skill set includes programming languages like **Python**, **GoLang** and **JavaScript**, and a variety of frameworks/libraries for both front-end and backend.
+I'm Abhishek Chatterjee a **Senior Software Engineer I at SurveyMonkey** with **more than 6 years** of experience working as a Software Engineer.
+My skill set includes programming languages like **Python**, **Go** and **JavaScript**, and a variety of frameworks/libraries for both front-end and backend.

 I'm also skilled in cloud platforms like **AWS** ([AWS Certified](https://www.credly.com/badges/e870c199-cd61-4a2d-8003-fa2c9fe5e47f/linked_in_profile)) and Azure, which I use to build and deploy scalable applications.
 My work often involves building backend systems, and I have a strong grasp on databases, both SQL and NoSQL.

 Beyond my professional work, I'm the founder of [Rocket](https://rocketapi.net) a platform for rapidly building backend APIs, and Delphy, a web app for analyzing open-source packages.
 I've also contributed to the open-source community by creating packages such as [Hocrox](https://github.com/imdeepmind/hocrox), [PCY](https://github.com/imdeepmind/python-completes-you), and [NeuralPy](https://github.com/imdeepmind/NeuralPy).

 On this site, I publish my study notes and write blogs, primarily focused on software engineering and programming.
-You can read the [introduction](https://imdeepmind.com/blog/imdeepmind-introduction) post to get a clearer idea of what this website is about.
+You can read the [Introduction](https://imdeepmind.com/blog/imdeepmind-introduction) post to get a clearer idea of what this website is about.

-## Traveling, Driving, Biking, and Hiking
+## Traveling, driving, biking, and hiking

 I’ve always loved traveling.
 Most of my trips are on my bike or in my car, depending on my destination and how much time I have.
 There’s something about long rides and open roads that clears my mind and makes the journey enjoyable.